Coryphantha cornifera (DC.) Lem.

 Cactus radians, Cactus scolymoides, Coryphantha bernalensis, Coryphantha cornuta, Coryphantha daimonoceras, Coryphantha impexicoma, Coryphantha maliterrarum, Coryphantha radians, Coryphantha schwarziana, Coryphantha scolymoides, Echinocactus cornifer, Echinocactus radicans, Mammillaria cornifera, Mammillaria cornuta, Mammillaria daimonoceras, Mammillaria impexicoma, Mammillaria radians, Mammillaria scolymoides

-Coryphantha cornifera is a cactus with a flat, globose to cylindrical stem, up to 5 inches (12.5 cm) tall, up to 6 inches (15 cm) in diameter and dull olive-green in color.
-Radial spines are 10 to 20, pale whitish, yellow or horn-colored, sometimes darker tipped and up 0.6 inch (1.5 cm) long.
-Central spines are up to 3, dark brown, becoming grey from the base and usually about 0.4 inch (1 cm) long.
+Coryphantha cornifera is a cactus with a flat, globose to cylindrical stem, dull olive-green in color, up to 5 inches (12.5 cm) tall and up to 6 inches (15 cm) in diameter .
+The 10 to 20 radial spines are pale whitish, yellow or horn-colored, sometimes darker tipped and up 0.6 inch (1.5 cm) long.
+The central spines are up to 3, dark brown, becoming grey from the base and usually about 0.4 inch (1 cm) long.
 The flowers are yellow, funnel-shaped and up to 3 inches (7.5 cm) in diameter.

 How to Grow and Care

-If you can grow cacti and succulents successfully, you can likely grow Coryphantha without too much trouble.
-Coryphantha love to be in a very bright exposure, but generally not to direct light of sun.
+If you can grow cacti and succulents successfully, you can likely grow Coryphanthas without too much trouble.
+They love to be in a very bright exposure, but generally not to direct light of sun.
 The risk, especially during the hottest hours of the day and during the summer, is to get sunburned.